Menopause: 9 Essential Supports To Help You Thrive

 - Sexual Pleasure and Mind-Blowing Orgasms

 Your doctor may have mentioned the health perks of regular sexercise, but we want to emphasize the importance of pleasure.
-Many benefits of sex, like cardiovascular health, actually hinge on the quality of sex.
+Many benefits of sex (such as cardiovascular health) actually hinge on the quality of the sex.
 Menopause can be a time of unparalleled sexual freedom.
 With or without a partner, set aside time to explore every pleasurable sexual activity you can imagine.
 Need a little help?
-Try a CBD-infused lube to help get that blood pumping.
+Try a CBD oil-infused lube to help get that blood pumping.

 - Healthy Boundaries

 Perimenopause loves to arrive when our lives are overburdened with responsibilities.
 If this sounds like you, maybe you should take it as a sign that you’ve been pushing yourself too hard.
 Whether you’ve been focused on your career, family or community, it might be time to take your foot off the accelerator and learn to love the word “no.” Stress will damage your health all the more quickly without estrogen’s protection.
 Identify the most draining aspects of your daily life and start putting up some healthy boundaries to protect your future wellness.

 - Calming Rituals

 What grounds and recharges you?
 Bubble baths?
 Massage?
 Meditation?
 Acupuncture?
 Coloring books?
 Whatever it is, find it and schedule more of it into your life.
 So many problematic symptoms of menopause are caused or exacerbated by changes in neurochemistry, which means that any ritual that calms your nervous system could help improve your symptoms.
 Regularly focusing on your body and mind will also help you quickly catch and support any new health issues that arise.